-Unlike other photographers, I use my technical knowledge of photography, ability to connect with people, and artistic creativity to produce memorable photos for my clients.
-I believe that providing folks with a client-centric experience sets me apart from other photographers in West Ashley.
+I draw upon my technical knowledge of photography, my ability to connect with people, and my creativity to produce beautifully memorable photos for my clients.
+I believe that my unique creative vision and many years of experience combined with the way I strive to give my clients the most enjoyable experience possible sets me apart from some of the other great photographers in West Ashley.

-Whether you have a newborn baby that you want to celebrate or have grandparents in town for a visit, West Ashley is an amazing city for family photography.
+Whether you have a toddler that you want to celebrate or have grandparents in town for a visit, West Ashley is an amazing city for family photography.
 There are so many locations in the Lowcountry that make for great family photography backdrops:

-Whatever location you choose for family photography in West Ashley, the Holy City is a wonderful place in which to immerse yourself with friends and family.
+Historical Sites - The Battery/Whitepoint Gardens, Magnolia Plantation and Gardens, Boone Hall, Fort Sumter, Middleton Place, Morris Island Lighthouse Whatever location you choose for family photography in West Ashley, the Holy City is a wonderful place to explore and enjoy with friends and family.

-As a family photographer in West Ashley, one of the reasons why I love working with families so much is the opportunity to get creative.
-I gladly accommodate the style preferences my clients are looking for – be it more traditional, posed images, or candid, playful pictures.
+As a family photographer in West Ashley, one of the reasons why I love working with families so much (in addition to getting to meet some really awesome people) is the opportunity to combine my creativity with my ever-evolving technical skill.
+I also gladly accommodate the style preferences my clients are looking for - be it more traditional, posed images, or candid, playful pictures.

 Here are just a few reasons why families choose Adam Chandler Photography for their family portraits:

 A great headshot shows you at your best - whether you want to impress a prospective employer or need professional photography for your website.
 In today's digitally-intensive society, having a professional headshot or portrait of you or your team that stands out for all the right reasons is becoming a necessity.
 It's no surprise, then, that headshots and portraits are among the most popular genres of photography.